Mini-reel for SMD components

 Especially when a reel holds a small quantity of components, you will want to know whether there is enough for the batch at hand.
 And a mini-reel holds a small quantity almost by definition.

 The most accurate estimate is when using a Reel Quantity Calculator.
-For this calculator, set the hub diameter to 50, and the “material thickness” to 0 (zero).
-You can accurately measure the “roll width” (the R-value in the calculator) with calipers through the slit with the scale and you need to measure the thickness of the tape with calipers as well.
+For the mini-reel, set the hub diameter to 50 in this calculator, and the “material thickness” to 0 (zero).
+You can accurately measure the “roll width” (the R-value in the calculator) with calipers through the slot with the scale and you need to measure the thickness of the tape with calipers as well.
 Note that the estimate is only accurate if the tape is tightly wound on the reel.

 This changed as SMD parts became more and more common.
 Sales of 7" reels increased and those of mini-reels decreased, up to the point that part manufacturers decided that mini-reels were no longer commercially viable.
 Mini-reels all but disappeared from the market.

 While mini-reels may not be commercially viable, there is still a use-case for them.
-The fact that several distributors offer a “re-reeling service” proves that there is still a market for smaller “package quantities” than a full reel, but yet have the parts on a reel.
+The fact that several distributors offer a “re-reeling service” proves that there is still a market for smaller quantities —but yet on a reel.

 When it comes to storage, small reels take less space than large ones.
 That, in a nutshell, is my rationale for the mini-reel.
 For a small company, with a small stockroom, but still a large selection of different components, all those barely filled 7" reels are a waste of space.
 The scale for estimating the component quantity left on the reel is a nice bonus.

-I recommend that the parts are printed on a smooth surface (so not a "textured" steel sheet).
-You will want the top side of the reel to be smooth for the label to stick well.
+For the mini-reels, I recommend that the parts are printed on a smooth surface (so not a “textured” steel sheet).
+You will want the top surface of the reel to be smooth for the label to stick well.

 Supports or a brim are not needed.